andremfp/colist/README.md

 ## 🌍 Deployment

-This app is setup to be deployed on Vercel, using svelte's Vercel adapter.
+This app is setup to be deployed on Vercel, using Svelte's Vercel adapter.
 You can choose your preferred hosting platform.

 ## 📄 License